sanity-io/sanity-plugin-mux-input/README.md

   The token is stored in the dataset as a document of the type `mux.apiKey` with the id `secrets.mux`.
   Having the ID be non-root ensures that only editors are able to see it.

-  The Mux plugin will find it’s access tokens by fetching this document.
+  The Mux plugin will find its access tokens by fetching this document.

 # Playing videos in the frontend

-We have made an own player which supports poster images for the videos as set with this plugin, see [`sanity-mux-player`](https://github.com/sanity-io/sanity-mux-player)
+We have made our own player which supports poster images for the videos as set with this plugin, see [`sanity-mux-player`](https://github.com/sanity-io/sanity-mux-player)

 You could use any player which supports HLS, just point the video source to: